MEET THE LAB

 In her current position she supports the group here and there and takes care that everyone can work in a smooth-running lab.

-Lisa received her Bachelor’s degree in Chemistry at the University of Freiburg, where she completed her Bachelor thesis in the lab of Prof. Thorsten Friedrich.
-She is currently doing her Master in the Biochemistry and Biophysics program at the University of Freiburg.
-In the Thoma lab she is working on identifying the mechanistic principles employed by transcription factors to read out specific sites on nucleosomes.
+Lisa completed her Bachelor in Chemistry, followed by a Master’s degree in Biochemistry and Biophysics at the University of Freiburg, Germany.
+After gaining first insights into X-ray crystallography during her Bachelor thesis in the lab of Prof. Thorsten Friedrich, Lisa was interested in learning more about cryo-EM and therefore joined the Thomä lab for a research internship and her Master thesis.
+Since then, she is working on identifying the mechanistic principles employed by transcription factors to read out specific sites on nucleosomes.

 MD, Ph.D., University of Oxford